sommerc/seg2dendrite/README.md

 ### 1. Convert .ims to .h5 for pixel classification in ilastik
 Use the ImageJ macro `ims2h5.ijm` to convert .ims files to ilastik .h5 files.
+Note, that the `ilastik` update site needs to be enabled in Fiji.

 Choose a folder with .ims files and a resolution level (default 2; down scaling by factor of 2).

 ### 2. Use ilastik pixel classificaiton